Malware researcher helps teen hackers turn skills into careers

 Rousseau says other experts in the field are frequently asked similar questions from young hackers, but some are more comfortable than others answering.

-The teens she talks to often are often active in toxic online environments like anonymous chat rooms where people encourage illegal behavior for fun, money, or notoriety.
+The teens she talks to are often active in toxic online environments like anonymous chat rooms where people encourage illegal behavior for fun, money, or notoriety.

 But Rousseau suggests those interested in hacking consider a career in information security, an industry expected to have a talent shortage over the next five years.